Lesia Thetsane

 Lesia Thetsane (born 24 May 1997) is a Mosotho footballer who plays as a defender or midfielder for Ballard FC of USL League Two and for the Kansas City Comets in the Major Arena Soccer League.

 Career

 Before the 2018 season, Thetsane joined Columbia College Cougars in the United States.
 Thetsane signed a professional contract with the Major Arena Soccer League's Kansas City Comets on August 31, 2021.
 Before the 2022 season, he signed for American side Ballard FC.

+In February 2023, Thetsane joined the Harrisburg Heat from the Comets along with Mike Da Silva and Richard Schmermund in a trade for Zach Reget.

+Thetsane rejoined the Comets in November 2024.